 If you’ve been following Google’s guidelines for the past five years or so, then you should have nothing to worry about.
-However, if you’re still employing outdated techniques (9 of which are included in this useful video from Andy), it might be time to hit the brakes and mend your ways.
+However, if you’re still employing outdated techniques, it might be time to hit the brakes and mend your ways.

 However, I do understand the counterargument to all of this.
 After all, if you have been benefiting from spammy techniques in spite of Google’s many past warnings, why should you deviate from a winning formula?
 Just because they say that they’re going to come down hard on ‘over optimisation’, there’s no guarantee that you will be affected.